yrc42/Winter2019_notes/psci/psci2.md

 - This is the opposite for countries with near-universal suffrage.  – politicians/voters now exploit large ethnic dimensions (i.e language, religion) in this case
 - This is in order to ensure that they have large enough coalition to meet the minimum winning coalition.
 Small clans/tribes are not large enough in population to be winning.
 They are now non-winning.

-Module 4 – when to democratize?
-Logic of life under authoritarian regimes
+# Module 4 – Logic of life under authoritarian regimes

-- Short-side power explains why the state or citizens have the power
+## what are authoritarian regimes?

+* population excluded from **selecting the leader**
+  * excluded from participation China- no general election
+  * excluded from choice - NK
+* Population deprived of **influence on leader behaviour**
+  * leader can act unconstrained, leading to grand gesture - China's water dam
+* **Typology** of Authoritarian Regime- based on ruler's background, ignore the social/economic stuff
+  * **Monarchy** - rulers are members of dynastic family - Jordan, UAE, Saudi Arabia
+  * **Military** - rulers are active duty soldiers, came into power through coup - Burma, Park Chung-hee, Pinochet
+  * **One-party-rule** - rulers of dominant party - communist countries, Egypt under Mubarak, Chavez

+## How do authoritarian regimes maintain power?

+- the repressive power of autocratic leader comes not from the person but the organization
+- **Repression relies on effective coercive organization**
+  1. **well-coordinated bureaucracy** (deuestche bank send an invoice to the Nazi regime on the persecution of Jewish people, and if the Nazi government pay their bill late the service will be cut off)
+  2. **deep resources** ( Uyghur vs big government car )
+  3. **massive manpower**
+- dictators rely on elites from the coercive organization - secret police, etc
+- threat to dictators comes not from masses, but fellow ruling elites
+  - by brothers in monarchies, by lower-ranking soldiers
+- **Dictator's security dilemma**
+  - long term(mass revolt) and short term( palace coup)
+  - long term security puts dictators in greater immediate danger
+- dictator's survival relies on coalition of fellow elites, these elites create dictators "**wining coalition**"
+  - family members in monarchies, soldiers, party members
+- Dictators primary task is to **keep the winning coalition from defecting**
+  - repression-> infeasible, elites control the coercive system
+  - **clientelism**-> offer resources to buy elites' support by offering privileges
+    - public goods: Non-excludable, elites defecting from the winning coalition still have access to the goods
+    - private goods: excludable, defecting elites can be denied access. i.e luxuries, policy favours, appointments in key positions
+- elite support for dictators is based on negotiation and exchange

+### Who holds short side power in authoritarian societies?

+- members of the wining coalition receive exclusive private goods
+- All citizens want to join the winning coalition.
+- However in dictatorship winning coalition is very small
+- Applicants vastly outnumber available posts in the winning coalition
+- Dictator exercise short side power over elites

+**Reverse Competition**

 - In an authoritarian government, the citizens vie to curry favour from the state

 - In a democratic government, the state vies for favour from the citizens.

+**Short side power explains population loyalty in authoritarian regimes**

+* Population need not be coerced, or deceived
+* It is in their self-interest to support the regime

-Competition amongst population has unintended consequences
+#### Competition amongst population has unintended consequences

-- Winners are based on their rankings, rather than their actual skill level.
+- Winners are based on their **relative rankings**, rather than their **actual skill level.**

+- Focusing on relative difference in effort, contestants ignore its absolute level

-- When it comes to competition, a very frequent outcome is overshooting – this is the tournament effect
+  * When it comes to competition, a very frequent outcome is overshooting – this is the tournament effect
-- Marginal increase in effort has disproportionate impact in winning the competition
+  * Marginal increase in effort has disproportionate impact in winning the competition
-- This motivates all people to keep ratcheting up efforts
+  * This motivates all people to keep ratcheting up efforts

 - Population’s enthusiasm overshoots the dictators preferences – people compete too enthusiastically with each other.

-- Example: the great leap forward made it that the population’s enthusiasm overshot the intended results.
-People started melting their utensils to make low quality steel.
-The locals wanted favour from Beijing in order to be appointed leaders, so they starved their own provinces.
-The provinces with no upward mobility escaped failure
+##### Example: the great leap forward

+- Why such extreme grain output diversion?
+Competition amongst locals for political favours.Focusing on relative ranking in grain contribution, cadres ignore absolute magnitude of local starvation.

+- - why did it vary sharply across provinces?Provinces with vacant party positions suffered extreme food removal.
+Provinces without upward mobility escaped famine

-- Policy overshooting – is caused my competition among population.
+- Policy overshooting – is caused competition among population.

-- Policy Drift is another issue – short side power leads to policy drift
+#### short side power leads to policy drift

-- Example: in china, the cultural revolution was originally designed to re-educate class enemies.
-- Competition amongst locals for political favours led to innovation in technique – extermination of class enemies
+##### Example: class enemies

-- Another puzzle: Why would one kill their neighbors.
-Remember – the original objective was to re-educate class enemies
-- Local competition led to innovation in target – non-class enemies are targeted.
+- Why would one kill their neighbors(intimate).
+Remember – the original objective was to re-educate class enemies.
+Local competition led to innovation in target – non-class enemies are targeted.
+Citizens falsely accuse each other, in order to settle personal scores. wars civilians engage in collaboration for personal revenge

+- why concentrated in rural areas?
+Leader’s objective: re-educate class enemies.Competition among locals led to innovation in technique: elimination.Areas out of reach from the center suffer most killings

+- Recap: Dictator’s repressive strength turns into weakness:
+- Repressive Power
-- Recap: Dictator’s repressive strength turns into weakness: dictators become reliant on fellow elites, and thus are vulnerable to palace coups.
+  - dictators become reliant on fellow elites, and thus are vulnerable to palace coups.

+* Bargaining Power
-- Since everyone want to join the winning coalition, as population competes to please the leader, and thus can cause policy overshooting, or policy drifting.
+    * Since everyone want to join the winning coalition, as population competes to please the leader, and thus can cause policy overshooting, or policy drifting.

-How are democratic and autocratic regimes similar?
+## How are democratic and autocratic regimes similar?

 - Some autocratic regimes have elements in them that are democratic in nature.
 - Why do dictators maintain democratic institutions